rawaaqaffaf/BudgetingApp/README.md

  # How to run the test cases?
  1. Clone the reposotiry to your local machine.
  2. change the directory to your local cloned folder.
- 3.open a command line interface.
+ 3. open a command line interface.
- 4.make sure you are on the root directory of the folder cloned.
+ 4. make sure you are on the root directory of the folder cloned.
- 5.run npm run test.
+ 5. run ``` npm run test```.

  All tests will be run for you!